katehuntsman/capstone-project-report/README.md

 ## Feature Engineering

-We made some new features, such as:
+I made some new features, such as:

 - Grouping posts into viral or non-viral based on view counts
 - Creating dummy variables for post types and categories